 You prefer a good old 12-hour time format.
 But the modern world we live in would rather use the 24-hour format and you see it everywhere.
 Your task is to convert the time from the 24-h format into 12-h format by following the next rules:

-Output: Time in a 12-hour format (as a string).
+Output: Time in the 12-hour format (as a string).

 How it is used: For work with the different time formats.

 Also interesting fact about "12:00 p.m." and "12:00 a.m.".
 The name of this fact is "Confusion at noon and midnight" - problem using "p.m./ a.m." with this magical time "12:00".
 You can find information about this in Wikipedia or just google it.

 CheckiO Extensions allow you to use local files to solve missions.
 More info in a blog post.

 In order to install CheckiO client you'll need installed Python (version at least 3.8)

 pip3 install checkio_client

 Configure your tool

 checkio --domain=py config --key=